jaimetcf/vuttr/README.md

 comming from the frontend.

-5. In the frontend folder, type:
+5. In the 'frontend' folder, type:
 ```
    npm start
 ```